haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 hours or during weekends/holidays).
 As a more complex scenario the mobility issue should be taken into consideration.
 Meaning that if a car leaves from, or arrives at a base station, the infrastructure needs to be prepared to handle it.
-In IaaS world this would imply the resources to be pre allocated in advance at the covering base station.
+In IaaS world this would imply the resources to be pre allocated in advance (or having a very short provisioning time) at the covering base station.

 Well, now's the time for a question to OpenStack: **"how can the provisioned resources (let's assume compute for simplicity's sake) be bound to the base station's physical location" ?**